Frequeently Asked Questions

 4.Idle rpm recovery very slowly or becomes wavy when closing the throttle quickly.

-5.Bike feels flat, down on power, or dull sound when the throttle is opened more than 3/4,and lots of spooge on the muffler outlet (Power jet rich).
+5.Bike feels flat, down on power, or dull sound when the throttle is opened more than 3/4,and lots of spooge on the muffler outlet.

 6.The spark plug is wet and the color is black or brown-black.